Science Teaching, Master of Arts

 The MAST degree is designed for:

-- Licensed secondary (middle or high school) science teachers pursuing advanced knowledge in the profession.
+- Secondary (middle or high school) science teachers pursuing advanced knowledge in the profession.

 - Secondary science teachers preparing for leadership roles such as secondary curriculum, instruction or professional development specialists, department heads, etc.